mfrench1989/RAPID-Syntax-Highlighting/README.md

 ## Description
 RAPID Syntax Highlighting for Sublime Text 3

-This was made using the "RAPID - Technical Reference Manual" for RobotWare 6.07 Revision G from ABB.
+This was made using the "Technical Reference Manual - RAPID Instructions, Functions, and Datatypes" from ABB.
+The syntax highlighting has been updated to RobotWare 6.07, Revision G.

 ## Installation Methods
-1. Package Control
+1. Package Control (Approval Pending)
   i.
 See http://wbond.net/sublime_packages/package_control/installation
   ii.
 Once package control has been installed, bring up the command palette (cmd+shift+P or ctrl+shift+P)
   iii.
 Type Install and select "Package Control: Install Package"